ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 * Creates a chef-solo configuration
 * Creates a chef bootstrap configuration
 * Bootstraps Chef Server using Chef Solo
+* Verifies that all chef components are running

 Next Steps
 ----------